0mlml/chesshook/README.md

 ### engines:
  - [betafish](https://github.com/Strryke/betafish), can beat the highest rated named free bot on chess.com (Francis, 2300 elo)
  - random, plays a random legal move
- - [Checkmate, Check, Capture, Push](http://tom7.org/chess/weak.pdf) inspired by tom7's paper for SIGBOVIK 2019, not very good at chess
+ - [Checkmate, Check, Capture, Push](http://tom7.org/chess/weak.pdf), inspired by tom7's paper for SIGBOVIK 2019, not very good at chess
+ - [external](https://github.com/0mlml/chesshook-intermediary), can use any UCI-compliant engine using an intermediary server written in golang

 ### soon:
  - [ ] lichess.org support